-The iccMAX specification was approved by the ICC on 29 July 2016, after extensive development and testing of preliminary versions.
+The current iccMAX specification was approved by the ICC on 2 November 2017.
+The previous version was published in July 2016, after extensive development and testing of preliminary versions.

-Specification ICC.2:2016-07 (iccMAX) Image technology colour management - Extensions to architecture, profile format, and data structure
+Specification ICC.2:2017 (iccMAX) Image technology colour management - Extensions to architecture, profile format, and data structure

-This document has been approved by ICC and is in the process of being submitted to ISO for approval as ISO 20677-1.
+This document is being discussed by ISO TC130 for approval as ISO 20677-1.
 The ISO document is the responsibility of ISO TC 130 Joint Working Group 7, together with ICC.

 The ISO specification will be based on the current ICC version, but will also incorporate editorial input from the ISO TC130 working group and ISO editor.

 v4 ICC Specification

 This version is technically identical to ISO 15076-1:2010, which is available from ISO.
 This is the most widely used version, first published in 2001.